 - Cons: Not gamified much for younger students

 Best paid coding websites for kids and teens

-Now in this section, we will go over the paid options you have for your children this summer.
+Now in this section, we will go over the paid options you have for your children.
 The paid options typically offer more content, live teaching, more access to technology, and more curriculum.

 Tynker offers a fun interface to teach coding through.
 Building confidence is their #1 goal!

 Why it’s great for kids: Ages 5-18 can use this website!
 Students can learn block code and text code depending on their level.